Stair Treads: Choosing the Right Material

 What are the pros and cons of different stair tread materials?

-- Vinyl: Water-resistant, durable, budget-friendly, but may lack natural wood aesthetics.
+- Vinyl: Water-resistant, durable, and budget-friendly, though it may not match the natural character of hardwood.

 -